yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 1) highest-confidence: stop ratios > 0.3 and detected in all three replicates;
 2) higher-confidence: stop ratios > 0.3 or detected in all three replicates;
 3) lower-confidence: stop ratios < 0.3 and detected in only two replicates.
-### 2. For quantification, use the combined data of libraries built with Superscript III and Superscript IV to achieve the best read coverage for each site in both input and IP samples
+### 2. For quantification, use combined data of libraries built with Superscript III and Superscript IV to achieve the best read coverage for each site in both input and IP samples
 #### 1) Prepare the file containing the information of input reads and IP reads obtained from the combined data of Superscript III and Superscript IV libraries.
 ```bash
 cat HeLa-rep1-III-IV-inside-unfiltered-2.bed HeLa-rep1-III-IV-outside-unfiltered-2.bed > HeLa-rep1-III-IV-unfiltered-2.bed